-- In ambient enum declarations, all values specified in enum member declarations must be classified as constant enum expressions. - In ambient enum declarations that specify no const modifier, enum member declarations that omit a value are considered computed members (as opposed to having auto-incremented values assigned).
+- An AmbientEnumMemberIn ambient enum declarations, all values specified in enum member declarations must be classified as constant enum expressions. - In ambient enum declarations that includes specify no const modifier, enum member declarations that omit a ConstantEnumValue-value is are considered a constant member.
+An AmbientEnumMember with no ConstantEnumValue value is considered a computed membermembers (as opposed to having auto-incremented values assigned).